themattbirch/Portfolio/src/content/posts/how-ai-help-you-switch-careers.md

 ### Boost Your Productivity

 While learning new skills, use AI to optimize your current work.
-It can help aAutomate routine tasks to free up learning time.
+It can help automate routine tasks to free up learning time.

 Not only that, it's already helped many improve their writing and communication.
 Also, it will generate ideas and solve problems more efficiently.

 And if you're a tech writer: Leverage it to create better documentation and process flows.

 ## Strategic Considerations for Your Transition

+It's important to put a lot of thought into your career transition, as it's one of the most important decisions you'll make in life.
+I'm here to help you do exactly that.

 ### Timing Your Move